A Guide to Lourmarin: The Prettiest Village in Provence

 Le Moulin Lourmarin

-If you want to experience staying in one of the cute Provencal buildings within Lourmarin, there are beautiful options to book on Airbnb in the village whether you need a place that sleeps two or a larger group.
+If you want to experience staying in one of the cute Provencal buildings in Lourmarin, there are beautiful options to book on Airbnb in the village whether you need a place that sleeps two or a larger group.

 la petite maison

-During our April visit to Lourmarin, we had the opportunity to stay at the beautiful Airbnb, La Petite Maison.
+During our April visit to Lourmarin, we had the opportunity to stay at the beautiful village house, La Petite Maison.
 The Airbnb is located in the heart of the village down a charming side street and can sleep three guests (one master bedroom and one twin bed).
 The twin room is located on a mezzanine and has a beautiful window overlooking the rooftops of Lourmarin.

 Other Airbnbs in Lourmarin